-- Completion of at least 24 semester credits of work at HPU toward the MEd, MSIS, MSMS, MSN, MSW or MA, or 27 semester credits toward the MBA, or all semester credits for MATESOL, or 39 semester credits for a joint degree program. - 2.
-An HPA of least 3.7 for all HPU coursework taken while in graduate status - An HPA of at least 3.7 for all graduate coursework completed at any college or university.
+- 1. Completion of at least 24 credit hours of coursework at the University toward the MSIS, or MA, or 27 credits toward the MBA, or all credit hours for MATESOL, or 39 credit for a concur- rent degree program. - 2.
+A minimum honors point average (HPA) of least 3.7 for all HPU course- work taken while in graduate status - 3.
+An HPA of at least 3.7 for all graduate coursework completed at any college or university.